openstack/ironic/doc/source/contributor/metal3-integration.rst

 Metal3 Continuous Integration
 =============================

-There are two jobs that use Metal3_ project to test Ironic:
+There are three jobs that use Metal3_ project to test Ironic:

 - `Metal3 Integration Job`_ tests the entire Metal3 flow from creating a
   cluster with *Cluster API* to provisioning nodes.

 - `Ironic Standalone Operator Functional Tests`_ check how Ironic is installed in Metal3.

+- `Bare Metal Operator Functional Tests`_ check various scenarios of using Ironic through Metal3 API.

 Metal3 Integration Job
 ======================